luketurnbull/august-activities/activity-3/README.md

 - [x] Add search input and button
 - [x] Updated global.css to use youtube red
 - [x] Add layout component with sidebar and header
-- [ ] Add basic video card component
-- [ ] Add basic video player component
 - [x] Add Zustand for state management
-- [ ] Add to favs button functionality
 - [x] Input on splash page to ask for users name
-- [ ] Add error if no name is entered
 - [x] Show dashboard page first
+- [x] local storage for user name
+- [x] Message August about YT API out of free tier
 - [ ] Create store for favourites
+- [ ] Add to favs button functionality
+- [ ] Add basic video card component
+- [ ] Add basic video player component
 - [ ] Add functionality to add/remove from favourites
 - [ ] Add store for tracking sidebar open/close
-- [ ] local storage for user name
+- [ ] Add error if no name is entered
-- [x] Message August about YT API out of free tier

 Thoughts: